 Welcome back, readers! this week we present you Part 3 of our exclusive Star Wars fan fiction, I, Inquisitor.
-If you need a refresher, you can catch up on Part 1 HERE, and on Part 2 below:
+If you need a refresher, or to continue the story, click the links below:

 Former Inquisitor Tavek Dinaar has perished at the hands of Darth Vader.
 Before he died, however, he transmitted a confession and chronicle of his crimes to Galactic Senator Bail Organa.
 With this installment, Dinaar tells the tale of how he came to join the Inquisitorius.

 I, Inquisitor, Part 3.

 Six of us remained; all apprentices, all exhausted, and all hungry.
 What little we knew came in the form of rumor or conjecture.
 We could not inquire further for fear of revealing ourselves.
 The Jedi Order was gone, Masters, Knights, padawans and younglings, all murdered by their own clone troopers, the Emperor’s new enforcer Darth Vader, or others.
 Those that survived?

 We called them Red Blades, those “others”, though we’d later learn that they were, in fact, Inquisitors.
 They constituted a fraternity of Force-wielders employed by the Empire for a singular purpose: destroy the Jedi and any remaining Force users in the galaxy.
 Well, those that wouldn’t be turned to the Emperor’s will, anyway.
 Darth Vader set them upon us, and the Inquisitors had been systematically tracking down and eradicating what remained of the Order.
 Six of us padawans managed to escape Coruscant during The Purge.
 It did us little good.
 Five weeks later we found ourselves huddled together in dusty fruit cellar on Ryloth.
 The Twi’leks had taken us in, concealed us, and sealed their fates in doing so.